 Peranakan Museum in George Town

-A group of early settlers who immigrated to Malaysia and over the years absorbed the local influences and out of this fusion they created a culture of their own, which gave life to the Peranakan culture.
+A group of early settlers who immigrated to Malaysia and over the years absorbed the local influences, and out of this fusion, they created a culture of their own, which gave life to the Peranakan culture.
 Men are called Baba and women Nyonya.
-A truly fascinating history that you will get to know by visiting these two museums.
+A genuinely fascinating history that you will get to know by visiting these two museums.

 Penang Hill and the funicular rail

 After one day in George Town, a visit to Penang Hill is the second top thing to do, worth adding to your trip itinerary.
 You must experience the funicular train that takes to the top of the hill and back.
 I have made a video of this train ride and will add it later on.
-The ride and the view is sensational, especially when you come down the hill.
+The journey and the view are sensational, especially when you come down the hill.

 Kek Lok Si Temple and Air Itam Market

 After visiting Penang Hill, I had a delicious Assam Laksa at the market in Air Itam.
 This is a great place for street food too.
 The market is just a few minutes walk away from the Kek Lok Si Temple, which showcases the largest Buddhist temple in Southeast Asia.
 Make sure you plan a visit to this temple in your trip itinerary around Penang.

 The national park is 30 minutes by car on the northeast part of the island.
 If you love hiking and pristine environment, this is the place in Penang.
 There are various walking trails and also a canopy walk.
 I walked for 1.5 hours to Pantai Kerachut and Monkey Beach.
 And from there I returned by boat.
 While you can hike back and forth, there is also a boat service that operates the pick-up and drop-off, and you can book it at the park entrance.